Xeavin/The-Insurgents-Graveyard/README.md

 ## Installation/Updating/Uninstallation (LUA Scripts)

 ### Installation
-1. Download the .lua file with *Right-Click -> Save File/Link as*.
+1. Download the repository as an archive with *Code -> Download ZIP* (green button at the top right) and extract it.
 2. Move the .lua file into the **game/x64/scripts/** directory.

 ### Updating